-The contest will be held over the weekend during and following Thanksgiving, November 2009.
-Starting time is 6 AM on Thursday, November 26th .
-Ending time for judging is noon on Sunday, November 29th, just before the Grand Barbeque.
+The contest will be held over the weekend during and following Thanksgiving, November 2007.
+Starting time is 6 AM on Thursday, November 22nd .
+Ending time for judging is noon on Saturday, November 24th, just before the barbeque.

 All kills must be made within the area bounded the confines of the Island, extending out to 300 yards offshore and 100 yards in the Tunnel.
 No kills allowed past the first draw ratchet on any of the bridges in the interest of public safety.

 Roving observers will be placed throughout the area, and will patrol the boundaries.